In the Wake of Syrian Missile Strike, a Look Inside Russia’s Alternate Media Reality

 Labeled by U.S. intelligence organizations as a Russian propaganda weapon, RT nevertheless casts itself as a voice dedicated to helping viewers become less gullible media consumers.
 It has even volunteered to help Facebook fight “fake news.”

-If it is a weapon, then, it operates by encouraging a lack of trust in the institutions and ideals of a Western-led world order, all under the guise of independent thinking.
+If it is a weapon, then, it operates by encouraging a lack of trust in the institutions and ideals of Western-led world order, all under the guise of independent thinking.
 At the same time, its anchors are quick to shut down or redirect any statements that call Russia’s actions into question.
 When, for example, CNN ran a story about a Pentagon investigation into possible Russian knowledge of Assad’s chemical attack, RT mentioned CNN’s coverage – but only as an example of Western bias.

 U.S. and Russian journalists both claim to champion the right to criticize, to challenge authority, and to investigate potential wrongdoing.
 However, only one country’s major media outlets seem interested in holding leaders accountable to the same degree both at home and abroad.
 Dependent on Kremlin patronage, Russia’s domestic media, with a few courageous exceptions, work to reinforce Kremlin power.